fluent/fluent-bit-docs/pipeline/processors/labels.md

 #### Insert example

-The following example appends the key `agent` with the value `fluentbit` as the label of metrics.
+The following example appends the key `agent` with the value `fluentbit` as the label of metrics:

 ```yaml
 pipeline: